comparative hardship bias (n.)

 : the tendency to perceive one’s own effort, burden, or suffering as greater than most other people’s, because one’s own costs are vivid while others’ are abstract, inferred, and opaque

-often a product of salience and access asymmetry (your costs are directly felt; others’ are inferred), and a specific expression of the availability heuristic, in which the mind judges magnitude by what comes most easily to mind
+often a product of salience and access asymmetry (your costs are directly felt; others’ are inferred), and a localized expression of the availability heuristic, in which the mind judges magnitude by what comes most easily to mind